python/mypy/CONTRIBUTING.md

 We use GitHub "labels" ([see our list](https://github.com/python/mypy/labels)) to roughly order what we want to do soon and less soon.
-There's two dimensions taken into
+There are two dimensions taken into
 account: **priority** (does it matter to our users) and **size** (how long will it take to complete).